vpahwa171985/jetty-buildpack/README.md

 ----------------

 - [ ] Look into pulling jetty.sh changes into jetty proper to remove extra file under resources
+- [ ] Update to next jetty release to address tweak in java.rb to get port injected into jetty correctly

 Acknowledgements
 ----------------